OpenNebula/docs/source/management_and_operations/backups/veeam.rst

      * Veeam Server
      * Veeam Backup Appliance

-previous components as well as the hosts that contain VMs that need to be backed up.

 |veeam_architecture|

 .. |veeam_architecture| image:: /images/backup_veeam_architecture.png
     :width: 700
     :align: middle

-Step 1: Prepare the environment for the oVirtAPI module
+Step 1: Prepare the environment for the oVirtAPI Server
 ================================================================================

-A server should be configured as a host to later expose both the Rsync backup datastore and the oVirtAPI module.
+A server should be configured to expose both the Rsync backup datastore and the oVirtAPI Server.
 This server should be accessible from all the clusters that you want to be able to back up.

 First, the oneadmin user should be created in the backup server.
 This user will be used to run the oVirtAPI module and should have passwordless access to qemu-nbd commands.
 You must also enable the NBD kernel module and change the ownership of the NBD devices to the oneadmin user.
 This can be done by running the following commands: